metabase/metabase/docs/users-guide/03-basic-exploration.md

 If your teammates are cool, they'll have pinned some important dashboards or questions within your collections; if so, those important or useful items will show up in a different color at the top of a collection.
 Any dashboards that are pinned in the top-level, **Our Analytics** collection will also show up on the Metabase homepage.

-Collections have a list of any other items that are saved within them, as well as a list of other collections that are saved inside the current one.
+Collections have a list of any other items that are saved within them, and you can see what other collections are saved inside of the current one by checking out the navigation sidebar.

 #### Exploring dashboards